danivega1986/Getting-and-Cleaning-Data-Course-Project/codeBook.md

 4. SITTING
 5. STANDING
 6. LAYING

 we use this variable as a factor.

-subjectid has been numered from 1 to 30.
+* subjectid has been numered from 1 to 30.
 Each number is a subject.

 ## Data Unit
-In the tidy data (tidydata.txt) this is the list of units for each variabel:
+In the tidy data (tidydata.txt) this is the list of units for each variable:
 1. "activity"           is int
 2. "subjectid"          is factor

 From 3 untill 68        are double.

+This will help us to make the calculations in run_analysis.R